Hungry Healthy Happy

 A full ingredients list with measurements is in the recipe card below.

-One: Chop the apples in to small chunks.
+One: Chop the apples into small chunks.
 The smaller the chunks, the easier for them to stay in the little pies.

-A wooden chopping board covered in tiny chunks of chopped apple
+A wooden chopping board covered in tiny chunks of chopped apple.

-A large pan with chopped apple cooking in it
+A large pan with chopped apple cooking in it.

 Three: Gently cook for 3-4 minutes, until the apples have softened.
 Allow to cool completely.

-Cooked apples in a large pan
+Cooked apples in a large pan.

 Four: Roll out the ready make short crust pastry and then using a cup or cookie cutter that is about 4 inches in diameter, cut out 10 circle (this will make 5 pies).

-A large sheet of pastry with a mug being used to cut circles
+A large sheet of pastry with a mug being used to cut circles.

 Five: Place 5 of the circles on a lined baking sheet (use 2 sheets if there is not enough room) and then divide the apples between them.
 You will need about 2-3 tablespoon of filling per pie, making sure there is an edge around the pie.

-Three disks of pastry with a small pile of cooked apple on each one
+Three disks of pastry with a small pile of cooked apple on each one.

 Six: Put the other pastry circles on top and then carefully crimp around the edge using a small fork.
 Make a slit in the middle and then after mixing the egg and milk together, use it as an egg wash to brush over the pies.

-Uncooked hand pies on a baking tray
+Uncooked hand pies on a baking tray.

-Seven: Put in a preheated oven at 190C°/375°F/Gas 5 for 18-20 minutes, until the pastry has cooked.
+Seven: Put into the oven for 18-20 minutes, until the pastry has cooked.

-Three cooked hand pies on a baking sheet
+Three cooked hand pies on a baking sheet.

 Pie crust

-We used ready made pastry, because in all honesty we can't taste the difference between store bought and homemade.
-I am sure there is some subtle difference.
-But do I think it's worth the effort of making it when you have a hungry 2 year old hanging off your leg demanding apple pie?
+But do I think it's worth the effort of making it when you have a hungry kid hanging off your leg demanding apple pie?
 Nope!
 If you want to make your own healthy crust, follow the recipe in our Chocolate Pie recipe.

-Even top chefs used ready made and say they can't taste the difference - so if it is good enough for them...
+Even top chefs used ready made and say they can't taste the difference - so if it is good enough for them!
 We have also made these with a puff pastry, rather than a short crust that is in this recipe and it makes a nice change.

 Whilst apple is a classic filling for a pie, you don't have to use apples.
 We have made this before with cherries, strawberries, blueberries, pears, peaches and even a combination of a few different fruits.

 You might have to play around with the cooking time if using a different, more juicy, fruit and add some cornstarch to thicken.
+You could also add some raisins into this hand pie recipe.

 How to shape a hand pie